AlexaCRM/alexacrm.github.io/datapress/premium-features.md

 When the plugin is connected to CRM, and you can start building the integration.
 Then you will see that you have been connected to your environment.
-The `Site Registration in DataPress` paragraph will appeare at the bottom of the page.
+The `Site Registration in Dataverse` paragraph will appeare at the bottom of the page.
 Click `Add registration`.
-In that case you will see `Site Registration in DataPress: Registered` status and can open Connection details.
+In that case you will see `Site Registration in Dataverse: Registered` status and can open Connection details.
 If you click the `Add registration` button at the moment of plugin connection you can skip `Configure DataPress Solution` paragraph.
 Or anyway you can configure Dataverse Solution instead of clicking `Add registration`.

 You can skip this paragraph if you click the `Add registration` button at the moment of plugin connection.